alexandergall/packet-broker-nixpkgs/README.md

    * `accton_wedge100bf_65x`
    * `accton_as9516_32d`
    * `netberg_aurora_710`
-   * `stordis_bf6064x_t`
+   * `stordis_bf6064x_t` (BSP-less mode)
    * `stordis_bf2556x_1t` (BSP-less mode)
    * `inventec_d10064` (BSP-less mode)
    * `asterfusion_x308p`
    * `asterfusion_x312p`
    * `asterfusion_x532p`
    * `asterfusion_x564p`
+   * `asterfusion_x732q_t`
    * `model`
    * `modelT2`

-The `as9516` is based on Tofino2, all other platforms are based on Tofino1.
+The `as9516` and `X732Q-T` are based on Tofino2, all other platforms are based on Tofino1.
 The `model` and `modelT2` are pseudo platforms that use the software emulation of the Tofino1 and Tofino2, respectively.
 They can be instantiated on systems that don't have an actual ASIC for testing purposes.

 The platforms marked with "BSP-less mode" don't provide a "baseboard support package" for the current SDE version.
 This means that the